Vorticode/solarite/docs/index.md

 ### Sub Components

-When one Solarite component is embedded within another, its attributes and children are passed as arguments to the constructor:
+When one Solarite web component is embedded within another, its attributes and children are passed as arguments to the constructor:

 ```javascript
 import {r} from './dist/Solarite.js';